Rick1330/FlakeRadar/README.md

 5) Check docs/05-risk-register.md and docs/06-compliance-brief.md before enabling telemetry or collecting data.
 6) Open issues from issues/seed.json and follow the WU cadence (commit per WU, update Build Log, ADR if decision).

+Issue Seeding
+The repository includes an automated issue seeding system that creates and maintains GitHub issues based on the seed file.
+See [docs/ISSUE_SEEDING.md](docs/ISSUE_SEEDING.md) for details on how this works.

 Operating Principles (applies to all gates)
 - Resume‑safe WUs (15–45 min): each ends with commit, push, Build Log update; ADR if a decision.
 - Quality bars: A11y WCAG 2.2 AA; Perf entry bundle <150KB gzipped; Security via CSP/CodeQL/Dependabot; Privacy minimal PII + opt‑in telemetry.